SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [Transformers and Large Language Models](https://web.stanford.edu/~jurafsky/slp3/10.pdf) - Dan Jurafsky and James H. Martin.
 This chapter of Speech and Language Processing describes in details the self-attention, the training, and the transformer.
 It is great resources and easy to understand.
 * [Fine-tuning and Masked Language Models](https://web.stanford.edu/~jurafsky/slp3/11.pdf) - Dan Jurafsky and James H. Martin.
 This chapter is focused on the BERT like transformer and how to fine-tune a model.
 Both chapters are easy and very insightful

+## The LLM datasets

+* [Preparing a Dataset for Instruction tuning](https://wandb.ai/capecape/alpaca_ft/reports/How-to-Fine-Tune-an-LLM-Part-1-Preparing-a-Dataset-for-Instruction-Tuning--Vmlldzo1NTcxNzE2) -  Weights & Biases provides a detailed guide on preparing datasets for fine-tuning large language models (LLMs).
+It covers the importance of high-quality datasets, outlines steps for data collection and cleaning, and emphasizes the need for diverse and representative examples.
+* [Generating a Clinical Instruction Dataset](https://medium.com/mlearning-ai/generating-a-clinical-instruction-dataset-in-portuguese-with-langchain-and-gpt-4-6ee9abfa41ae) - Medium article that details a process of creating a dataset for clinical instructions using LangChain and GPT-4.
+It covers steps including data collection, preprocessing, and leveraging GPT-4 for generating relevant instructions in Portuguese.
+The guide emphasizes practical implementation and offers insights into handling language-specific challenges in dataset creation.